• Skip to primary navigation

 • The port and time at which it ends (redelivery)

-Changes to agreed-upon delivery or redelivery locations may incur additional costs.
+Changes to agreed-upon delivery or redelivery locations can affect logistics and may incur additional costs, especially if repositioning time or fuel is required.

 Cancellation Policy & Refunds

-Cancellation terms are among the most critical parts of any yacht charter agreement.
-Refund eligibility depends mainly on when and why the charter is cancelled.
+Cancellation terms are among the most important parts of any yacht charter agreement.
+Refund eligibility depends mainly on when and why the charter is cancelled, and the contract will usually outline clear notice periods.

 • Cancellations closer to departure usually result in limited or no refunds

-• Contracts also define procedures if the owner cancels due to mechanical failure or unforeseen circumstances
+• Contracts also define procedures if the owner cancels due to mechanical failure or other unforeseen circumstances

 Force Majeure Clauses